 If you’ve rented a car in Cancun, sadly, you can’t drive to Holbox Mexico, BUT you can drive right to the town of Chiquila and hop on the Isla Holbox ferry from there.

-Don’t let the ferry intimidate you, getting to Holbox is flawless.
-Make sure to check out our how to get Isla Holbox guide for more details on each option or our Cancun to Holbox article dedicated for those traveling from Cancun.
+Don’t let the ferry intimidate you.
+Getting to Holbox is flawless.
+Make sure to check out our how to get Isla Holbox guide for more details on each option or our Cancun to Holbox article dedicated to those traveling from Cancun.

 The EASIEST and FASTEST Way to Holbox